npm/policies/conduct.md

 ## Acceptable Package Content

+The Service administrators reserve the right to make judgement calls about what is and isn't appropriate in published packages.
+These are guidelines to help you be successful in our community.

 Packages published to the Service must be created using the npm command-line client, or a functionally equivalent implementation.
 For example, a "package" must not be a PNG or JPEG image, movie file, or